 To obtain a good depth of field usually requires an aperture smaller than f/8 on a full-frame camera (or f/2.8 on a much smaller sized sensor).
-But diffraction can start reducing the resolution beyond about f/16 on a full-frame camera (or at about f/5.6 on a much smaller sensor).
+But diffraction can start reducing the resolution beyond about f/16 on a full-frame camera (or at or above about f/5.6 on a much smaller sensor).
 To pick out a small detail by blurring others surrounding it requires a small aperture, maybe f/4 or smaller.
 But a great deal depends upon the focal length that is set, and the camera to subject distance.
 There is no hard and fast rule of thumb (well, there is, but it is not easy to apply in the field).
 If in doubt, try several settings.
 After all, the plant may have died or been trampled by next week, and it may be the only specimen for miles.
 To see another may take hundreds of miles of trekking as well as a wait until next year.
 And even if you were to come back to the exact same spot next year (assuming you can remember where that was) and at the same time of year, you may find that the plant has failed to re-grow!
 There have been many instances where that has happened to myself.
 The motto is to take the photo while you can.

 To help get correct exposure there is usually a flash exposure compensation adjustment (which can be entirely separate from the non-flash exposure compensation adjustment).
 This may have to be set to -1/2, -1 stop, or even -1 1/2 stops.
 This can only be set be a little experimentation.
 Once set to a negative flash exposure-compensation value, small variations in subject distance will often be sufficient to get a good exposure (due to inverse-square law).
 So take a few photos at varying distances using the same flash exposure compensation.